JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.md

 -----------

 Sort/filter any post types by multiple taxonomies and/or terms (like post by categories and/or tags).
+Plugin working with a basic Bootstrap 4 Flex grid.
+Only enqueued if 'bootstrap' or 'bootstrap-4' style not already enqueued.

 USAGE
 -----

-The plugin working via shortcodes, do not display any admin options.
+The plugin working via shortcodes, does not display any admin options.
 You can use multiple shortcodes on the same page/post.
+On posts with 'pretty' permalink, pagination not working well.

 Available options
 * 'post_type' ['post-type-slug'] as post type slug